kunegis/konect-toolbox/README.md

 ## Installation

 The toolbox consists entirely of *.m files.
-To use it, add this directory to the Matlab path, e.g., using addpath().
+To use it, add the directory m/ to the Matlab path, e.g., using addpath().

 ## Requirements